hms-dbmi/etl-client-docker/README.md

 This etl-client docker image can be deployed using following 2 ways:

+* Locally
-1. Locally ( make sure docker is installed, up and running )
+  * ( make sure docker is installed, up and running )
-2. on a VM on a cloud vendor like AWS, GCP and Azure
+* On a VM on a cloud vendor like AWS, GCP and Azure

 >If you are spinning VM on cloud vendor then you have to perform some additional steps to make the machine ready for docker image